 What method of encapsulation is offered?

-New World Doula Services offers the traditional method of encapsulation which is based on Traditional Chinese Medicine.
-(TCM) There are many factors that go into the TCM method and our traditional method draws on some of that, such as using ginger and lemon in the water that the placenta is steamed in.
-This is said to be warming and balancing and expel cold while warming the middle of the body.
-The ginger restores the yang, while the lemon has antiseptic properties and is thought to replenish yin energy efficiencies.
+New World Doula Services offers the traditional method of encapsulation which is based on Traditional Chinese Medicine (TCM).
+There are many factors that go into the TCM method and our method draws on some of that, such as using ginger and lemon in the water that the placenta is steamed in.
+This is said to be warming, balancing, expel cold while warming the middle of the body.
+The ginger restores the yang while the lemon has antiseptic properties and is thought to replenish yin energy efficiencies.
 The placenta is first steamed prior to dehydrating in order to kill germs or bacteria.
 This gives our clients peace of mind about the safety of our methods.